jamiew/jamiedubs.com/index.md

 <h1>Jamie "Dubs" Wilkinson</h1>

-<p>I am an American computer programmer and entrepreneur based in New York City.
+<p>I am an American computer programmer and entrepreneur.

 <p>Here is an awkward interview with me: